Main content

 WHAT IS ROSACEA?

-Rosacea is a chronic and progressive skin condition, primarily affecting the face, that manifests through extreme skin sensitivity.
-Transitory redness – which can become permanent, small dilated blood vessels, and spots on the cheeks, sides of the nose or chin are key signs, often accompanied by dry, irritated eyes.
-As well as these visible signs, rosacea sufferers experience discomfort in the form of stinging, hot flashes, tightness and burning sensations.
-As rosacea worsens with age, early treatment and management through the right skincare can be highly beneficial.
+Key signs include small, dilated blood vessels and spots on the cheeks, sides of the nose or chin and, in some cases, dry, allergy-prone eyes.
+As well as these visible signs, individuals with rosacea may experience discomfort in the form of stinging, hot flashes, tightness, and burning sensations.

 WOMAN WITH ROSACEA